SciLifeLab/TIDDIT/README.md

 	tiddit --sv
 	tiddit --cov

-TIDDIT is also distributed with a Singularity environment (http://singularity.lbl.gov/index.html).
+TIDDIT is also distributed with a Docker container (http://singularity.lbl.gov/index.html).
 Type the following command to download the container:

-    singularity pull --name TIDDIT.simg shub://J35P312/TIDDIT:latest
+    singularity pull --name TIDDIT.simg

 Type the following to run tiddit:

-    singularity exec TIDDIT.simg TIDDIT.py
+    singularity exec TIDDIT.simg tiddit

-You may also build it yourself (if you have sudo permisions)

-    sudo singularity build TIDDIT.simg Singularity

-The singularity container will download and install the latest commit on the scilifelab branch of TIDDIT.
-The "versioned_singularity" folder contains singularity recipes for installing certain releases of TIDDIT.
-These releases may also be downloaded through singularity hub

-	singularity pull --name TIDDIT.simg shub://J35P312/TIDDIT:2.7.1

 The SV module
 =============
 The main TIDDIT module, detects structural variant using discordant pairs, split reads and coverage information

-    python TIDDIT.py --sv [Options] --bam in.bam

-TIDDIT support streaming of the bam file:

-   samtools view -buh in.bam |  python TIDDIT.py --sv [Options] --bam /dev/stdin

-Optionally, TIDDIT acccepts a reference fasta for GC correction:

-    python TIDDIT.py --sv [Options] --bam bam --ref reference.fasta

-Reference is required for analysing cram files:

-    python TIDDIT.py --sv [Options] --bam in.cram --ref reference.fasta
+    python TIDDIT.py --sv [Options] --bam in.bam --ref reference.fa

-Where bam is the input bam or cran file.
+Where bam is the input bam or cram file.
 And reference.fasta is the reference fasta used to align the sequencing data: TIDDIT will crash if the reference fasta is different from the one used to align the reads.
 The reads of the input bam file must be sorted on genome position.

 The reference is required for analysing cram files.